 What is TMS?

-When you are depressed, portions of your brain decrease in activity.
-TMS is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the areas of your brain that control your mood and depression.
-This FDA-approved treatment has been shown to be safe and beneficial for patients who have not had success with antidepressant medications and therapy, or who cannot tolerate antidepressant medications due to side effects.
+TMS is a noninvasive procedure.
+It uses magnetic fields to stimulate nerve cells in the areas of your brain that control your mood and depression.
+Neurostar TMS was cleared by the FDA in 2008 to treat depression in adults who have not had success with medication and therapy.

 What to expect?

 For the treatment, you will be reclined in a comfortable, specially-designed chair.
 A small curved magnetic device will be gently placed against your head.
 The TMS machine then delivers magnetic pulses directly to the targeted areas of the brain.
 A full treatment course of TMS is 36 sessions.
-Daily treatments are approximately 20 minutes in length and occur 5 days per week for the first 30 treatments.
-The final six treatments will be tapered over two to three weeks.
+Daily treatments can vary between three-minute or 18-minute treatments, depending on your individualized treatment plan.
 Since there are no lingering side effects from treatment, you can immediately go back to your normal activities, including driving and working.

 Is TMS right for you?